jmoiron/sqlx/README.md

 There is no Go1-like promise of absolute stability, but I take the issue seriously and will maintain the library in a compatible state unless vital bugs prevent me from doing so.
-Since #59 and #60 presented me with an opportunity, I decided to perform the API cleanup at the same time.
+Since [#59](https://github.com/jmoiron/sqlx/issues/59) and [#60](https://github.com/jmoiron/sqlx/issues/60) necessitated breaking behavior, I decided to perform the API cleanup at the same time.

 ## install